ghsecuritylab/STM32F7Cube/Projects/STM32746G-Discovery/Applications/USB_Device/HID_LPM_Standalone/readme.txt

       It is also possible to configure the MPU as "Write through", to guarantee the write access coherence.
       In that case, the MPU must be configured as Cacheable/Bufferable/Not Shareable.
       Even though the user must manage the cache coherence for read accesses.
-      Please refer to the AN4838 “Managing memory protection unit (MPU) in STM32 MCUs” Please refer to the AN4839 “Level 1 cache on STM32F7 Series”
+      Please refer to the AN4838 “Managing memory protection unit (MPU) in STM32 MCUs Please refer to the AN4839 “Level 1 cache on STM32F7 Series

 @par Directory contents